giantswarm/giantnetes-terraform/docs/installation-guide-aws.md

 aws s3api put-bucket-acl --bucket $CLUSTER-access-logs --grant-write URI=http://acs.amazonaws.com/groups/s3/LogDelivery --grant-read-acp URI=http://acs.amazonaws.com/groups/s3/LogDelivery
 ```

 Now let's adding an expiration rule to clean logs after a period of time.
 Every client could have different policies for the retention (default 365 days) so check [installations](https://github.com/giantswarm/installations/blob/master/), in the customer cluster yaml definition which is the value.
-If there is not value defined, then let's set 365 days.
+If there is no value defined, then let's set 365 days.
 To do that modify `examples/lifecycle-configuration.json` with the value.
-Afterwards, run the following command:
+Afterward, run the following command:
 ```
 aws s3api put-bucket-lifecycle-configuration  \
 --bucket $CLUSTER-access-logs  \